 Eligibility for Bachelor of Nursing in Canada

-Getting into Canadian Universities for studying nursing degrees requires students to have a good academic profile.
-Overall, getting admission to Canadian universities for nursing is tougher than getting admission from Australian Universities for Nursing.
+Getting into Canadian Universities to study nursing degrees requires students to have an excellent academic profile.
+Overall, getting admission to Canadian universities for nursing is tougher than from Australian Universities for Nursing.

-The eligibility criteria for a bachelor of nursing in Canada is different in each university and course.
+The eligibility criteria for a bachelor of nursing in Canada differ in each university and course.

 The general eligibility for BSC Nursing in Canada for international students are:

 - Students need to bring at least 65% in class 12 in science (Physics, Chemistry, English and biology are compulsory)

 - Attain a TOEFL score of 90 or equivalent in other English proficiency tests like IELTS (6.5 with no band less than 6 is a minimum IELTS requirement for nursing in Canada) and PTE.

 - Some Canadian Universities also ask students for the CASPer test.

 The academic requirement (Intermediate exam grades) can go up or down depending on the university.
 For instance, the University of Toronto, McMaster University etc, demand at least 75% or equivalent GPA in the intermediate exams.

 On the other hand, the other variations of the Bachelor of Nursing programs in Canada, like BSc Hons, are somewhat easier to get into.
 Some Canadian Colleges offer admissions for bachelor of nursing programs to international students with much lower academic grades as well.